Monday, December 19, 2016

 Holistic Treatment for Perianal Fistulas in Dogs

-Perianal fistulas can be a chronic and recurring condition, affecting certain breeds more commonly, such as German Shepherds, Irish Setters, Boxers, and Bulldogs.
-When the condition is mild you may not notice there is a problem, but as it continues to progress watch for signs of your pet straining to defecate, having blood in their feces, and a decrease in appetite.
+Dog anal fistulas can be a chronic and recurring condition, affecting certain breeds more commonly, such as German Shepherds, Irish Setters, Boxers, and Bulldogs.
+When the condition is mild you may not notice there is a problem, but as it continues to progress watch for signs your dog is straining to defecate, having blood in their feces, and a decrease in appetite.
 You might also notice that they excessively lick their tail and hindquarters, often leading to infection with chronic draining ulcers that can be very painful.

-The exact cause is not fully understood, but several factors are believed to contribute to their development:
+The exact cause of canine anal fistulas is not fully understood, but several factors are believed to contribute to their development:

 • Immune system dysfunction - An abnormal immune response is thought to play a significant role in the development of perianal fistulas.
 Dogs with compromised immune systems or autoimmune disorders may be more susceptible to this condition.